Suspense & Horror

-Suspense & Horror (サスペンス & ホラー, Sasupensu ando Horā) was a series of special issues of the Shōjo Friend (少女フレンド, Shōjo Furendo) and later of the Bessatsu Friend (別冊フレンド, Bessatsu Furendo), Dessert (デザート, Dezāto) and Kiss (キス, Kisu) manga magazines dedicated to works in the horror and thriller genres.
+Suspense & Horror (サスペンス & ホラー, Sasupensu ando Horā) was a series of special issues of Shōjo Friend, and later of Bessatsu Friend, Dessert and Kiss manga magazines dedicated to works in the horror and thriller genres.
 The specific label for manga serialized in the magazine was KC Friend: Suspense & Horror.

 History

 The first issue was released in September 1988 to an overwhelming success of near 99% of copies being sold, which lead Suspense & Horror to become one of the most influential magazines during the 90s horror manga boom.
 Kanako Inuki was the illustrator for the covers of most issues with the exception being the final issue, whose cover was done by Madoka Kawaguchi.

 The September 1996 issue was the last one released as a Shōjo Friend special due to the cessation of that magazine, and Suspense & Horror was moved to Bessatsu Friend in January 1997, Dessert in September 1997, and to Kiss in August 1998.